research-ag/auction/README.md

 ];
 Auction.clear(asks.vals(), bids.vals(), Float.less);

-// => ?(60.0, 100)
+// => ?(50.0, 100)
 ```

 Here, a single market sell order (ask)
 is fully matched by multiple buy orders (bids).
-The price is the highest price needed to fully match the sell order.
+The price is taken from where the bid volume exceeds the ask volume.

 #### Example 3